rian39/lists/idea_log.md

  - finalising title; had idea about lists that change and those that don't; lists that adapt to individual circumstance and those that seek maximum stabilisation; are there enough tensions between the agent and structures, between change and stability; between control/order and event/invention to explore here?
 Tensions between predictive or probabilised lists (that adapt fully to context) and those that seek to minimise change (blockchain, working memory, sequence forms,etc.)

+## Mon Sep  5 13:27:05 BST 2016

+- started looking at Godel numbers and Godel sequences, and from there got to the lists entry on wikipedia.
+Can think of stream as an infinite list, and this seems to be a useful way of thinking about lists in their contemporary form -- they are open ended; they contain time-orderings, but these orderings are not fixed.
+Could look at stream processing as an extension of lists; and then run an argument about scale.
+Do we oppose scale?
+Do we scale?
+What about scaleability?

 ## possible titles

 Lists that always change and lists that hardly ever change